ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

 When the SPMC boots, all secure partitions are initialized on their primary Execution Context.

-The interface FFA_SECONDARY_EP_REGISTER is to be used by a secure partitions from its first execution context, to provide the entry point address for secondary execution contexts.
+The FFA_SECONDARY_EP_REGISTER interface is to be used by a secure partition from its first execution context, to provide the entry point address for secondary execution contexts.